 So you want to start a business.
 That’s a good idea, but before you do, you have to decide on a name.
 So what exactly is your business going to be?
 A Website?
 A new product?
 Your service?
 How about a simple project you’re trying to start?
 For some, the name of their business is their identity.
 It can be hard to keep track of everything you need to do when running a business: marketing your business, creating a website, getting your company name trademarked, and so on.
 We all know we should do all of these things to grow a successful business, but we often have a hard time keeping track of them.

 • Design your logo

 Logo design is as much a science as it is a creative art.
 In fact, it’s not always easy to create a logo that will catch the eye of your prospective clients.
 The point of a logo is to identify a company or brand and make it instantly recognizable, so no matter how good your marketing materials are, they will be overshadowed by your logo.
 A logo is an important part of branding.
-It’s a visual representation of your business that both helps you and your customers identify your brand at a glance.
+It’s a visual representation of your business that both helps you and your customers identify your brand at a glance when they see this online, in store or even on a booklet in their mail.
 Most businesses have logos, but it’s important to know what to look for in a logo.
 The logo should be unique, simple, and professional-looking.
 The colors can be any colors you’d like.

 • Apply your labelling across your business.